GFCI Outlet Keeps Tripping? Common Causes and What to Do

 Can I replace a GFCI outlet myself?

-How long do GFCI outlets usually last?
+How long do GFCI outlets last?